malghalara/devops-automation-suite/README.md

 # Real-World Monitoring & Deployment Automation

-This project is part of my internship deliverables, where I consolidated multiple DevOps and automation concepts into a hands-on setup.
+This project is where I consolidated multiple DevOps and automation concepts into a hands-on setup.
 It covers **system monitoring, log monitoring, Nginx deployment, file handling, and remote configuration using Ansible**.

 ---